opencontainers/image-spec/README.md

 **Q: What happens to AppC or Docker Image Formats?**

 A: Existing formats can continue to be a proving ground for technologies, as needed.
-The OCI Image Format project should strive to provide a dependable open specification that can be shared between different tools and be evolved for years or decades of compatibility; as the deb and rpm format have.
+The OCI Image Format project strives to provide a dependable open specification that can be shared between different tools and be evolved for years or decades of compatibility; as the deb and rpm format have.

 ## Roadmap